ullasrajs/NeuroHex-ANN-Controlled-Robot-for-Autonomous-Navigation-and-Environment-Perception/README.md

     ls /home/pi/object_detection/

+3. Programming the object detection code and it's working :

 Once done with downloading the softwares, my team have coded a program for Object Detection.
 It can be accessed from [object_detection_code.py](Code/object_detection_code.py)

 So in this code we have created a Webapp instance using *Flask*, and the output can be seen in :